strangermushwana/four-way-deadlock/README.md

 # four-way-deadlock
-a simulation of a way way deadlock in SFML
+a simulation of a 4 way deadlock in SFML